RamSahuGudiya/DSA/README.md

 2)How do you determine if a string is a palindrome?✅

-3)How do you calculate the number of numerical digits in a string?
+3)How do you calculate the number of numerical digits in a string?✅

 4)How do you find the count for the occurrence of a particular character in a string?✅